What is the Kolman & Pryor Gallery Project Space?

 Work sample descriptions (200 words max).

 Briefly describe how your work samples relate to the work proposed for the grant period.
+Consider your images to be a visual journey of where your work has been, where it is now and where you want it to go.
 Please use the image label when referring to a particular image.

 HOW DO I APPLY?